IsolatedMy/matrix-cpos/doc/compiler_design/blocks.md

 void parallel_for(sycl::range<dimensions> numWorkItems, KernelType);
 ```

 We design a extended version of `parallel_for` function.
+Its application scenario is that 1)the first parameter is sparse, and 2)the useful range of the second parameter is specifid by the first parameter.
 ```c++
 template <typename T>
 concept has_split_method = requires(T& t) {